robnn/rss-analyzer/readme.md

 `sudo apt-get install pgadmin3`

-Start Pgadmin and create a database on the local running postgres server, with the name `rss-analyzer`.
+Start Pgadmin and create a database on the local running postgres server, with the name `rss_analyzer`.

 CD into project directory and run: